arthijayaraman-lab/crease_ga/README.md

-If you are interested in using the current version (2024-present) of CREASE relevant to publication [9], for analyzing 1D or 2D scattering profiles [e.g., I(qx, qy)], please proceed to the github page for [CREASE-2D](https://github.com/arthijayaraman-lab/CREASE-2D).
+If you are interested in using the current version (2024-present) of CREASE relevant to publications [9, 10, 11], for analyzing 1D [10] or 2D [9, 11] scattering profiles [e.g., I(qx, qy)], please proceed to the relevant github pages.
+[CREASE-2D for anisotropic nanoparticles](https://github.com/arthijayaraman-lab/CREASE-2D).
+[CREASE-1D for nanoparticles with size and shape dispersity](https://github.com/arthijayaraman-lab/CREASE_Size_Shape_Dispersity).
+[CREASE-2D tutorial with a case study of dipeptide nanotubes](https://github.com/arthijayaraman-lab/CREASE-2D-Analysis-of-2D-SAXS-Profiles-to-Characterize-Anisotropic-Nanostructures-in-soft-materials).

 ----------------------------------------------------------------------
 __If you use this code, please cite one or more of the relevant references from the list below:__